cossacklabs/product-docs/acra/security-controls/key-management/operations/rotation.md

       generate a new key pair and distribute the public key to appropriate peers.
       The new key will apply on the next connection.

-  - **Data storage keys** protect the data stored in a datastore.
-    They are rotated by generating a new storage keypair and distributing the public key.

-    - If you're using client-side encryption (data is encrypted on application side using AcraWriter), distribute public key to all your applications that encrypt data.

-    - If you're using transparent proxy mode (data is encrypted on AcraServer or AcraTranslator), distribute public key to all instances of AcraServer or AcraTranslator or put them into shared keystorage.

-    The new key will apply to newly stored data, but the old data was encrypted with the previous key and is still unchanged.
-    Depending on your key rotation strategy,
-    you might need to re-encrypt data with new data storage key.

-  - **Acra master keys** protect other keys in the keystore.
-    Each Acra component has its own set of master keys which can be rotated independently.
-    Currently, there's no easy way to rotate Master keys.

 <!--
   - AcraBlocks use several keys embedded into them, each can be rotated individually.